Follow Us On:

-The cabinet consisted of civilian as well as generals.
+The cabinet consisted of civilians as well as generals.
 The office of Prime Minister was abolished and Ayub Khan’s cabinet began to function as a Presidential cabinet.
-In the courts set up by the new Government, military officers sat alongside of judges and magistrates to try anti-social offences.
+In the courts set up by the new Government, military officers sat alongside judges and magistrates to try anti-social offenses.
 A rigorous system of price control was enforced.
 Hoarded stocks were brought out.
 Arrears of Government revenues and taxes flowed speedily into the treasury.
 National life was revitalized within a few days.

-A general screening of all Government servants was ordered.
+General screening of all Government servants was ordered.
 This was necessary because the morale of public services had been destroyed by indiscriminate recruitment and rapid promotions.
 The administration was blamed for many sins of omission and commission, but inefficiency and corruption were the main charges.
-Services recorded of all state employed were examined carefully with the result that the name of 133 officers of class I, 221 officer of class II and I, 303 officials of class III were removed from the public payroll.
+Services recorded of all state-employed were examined carefully with the result that the name of 133 officers of class I, 221 officers of class II and I, 303 officials of class III were removed from the public payroll.
 None of the foregoing Governments could have taken such an unprecedented step to tone up the administrative bureaucracy.